 What does your life look like today?
 What creature comforts have become customary?
 How much do you spend in a year?
 Are you determined to maintain your current lifestyle indefinitely or do you expect some current expenses to go away?

 A good starting point is to track your spending.
-I use Mint.com; others find You Need a Budget more useful.
+When I tracked mine for a few years, I used Empower; others find You Need a Budget more useful.
 It’s difficult to come up with a target number if you have no idea how much money leaves your household each year.

 When I first realized that I was financially independent, I wasn’t tracking our spending closely.
-However, I was keen on earning travel rewards in points and miles, so everything that could be paid by plastic was charged to one credit card or another (check out current top travel reward cards here).
+However, I was keen on earning travel rewards in points and miles, so everything that could be paid by plastic was charged to one rewards credit card or another.

-Taking our average credit card bill and adding in the few checks that we write for property tax and piano lessons gave me an estimate of about $75,000 in annual spending.
+Taking our average credit card bill and adding in the few checks that we wrote for property tax and piano lessons gave me an estimate of about $75,000 in annual spending.

 The first twelve months of detailed expense tracking showed me that we spent $72,000 (without a mortgage — that was already paid off).
 You don’t necessarily need to track every dollar spent to get a decent idea of your annual spending.
 Spend a couple hours with your credit card and bank statements, and you should be able to come up with a good enough estimate.